tensorflow/tfjs-website/source/tutorials/mnist.md

 ```

 The [tfjs-examples/mnist](https://github.com/tensorflow/tfjs-examples/tree/master/mnist)
-directory above is completely standalone so you can copy it to your own project.
+directory above is completely standalone so you copy it to start your own project.

 ### What we will accomplish in this tutorial